getanehAl/Windows-Penetration-Testing/Defense evasion (examples)/CsharpShellCodeLoader/README.md

 Note: I simply reused and modified codes from various Github projects.

 #### FEATURES
-  - NTDLL unhooking (it loads a fresh new copy of the ntdll.dll via file mapping and imports functions from this ntdll.dll)
+  - NTDLL unhooking (it loads a fresh new copy of ntdll.dll via file mapping and imports functions from this ntdll.dll)
   - Shellcode encryption (XOR)
   - AMSI bypass
   - Basic sandbox detection/evasion techniques